kyranmccann/Sprint-Challenge--Algorithms/Self-Study/Algorithms_Answers.md

 runtime complexity of your solution.
 ```

 I would follow the procedure of a binary search - start at the middle floor, and drop my egg.
 If it breaks, I want something below me.
 If it doesn't I want something above me.
 Either way, I would move to the middle of that section and drop my egg.
 If it breaks, higher.
 If it doesn't lower.
+Repeat.
 Eventually, I should be able to find the first floor that it breaks on.